 • Investment Strategy Risk: The strategies used and securities selected by the Fund's portfolio management team may fail to produce the intended result and the Fund may not achieve its objective.
-Through the integration of fundamental research and quantitative analysis, the Fund expects that stock selection is likely to be a primary driver of the Fund's performance relative to the Fund's benchmark index.
-To the extent that the performance consequences of overall portfolio attributes, such as sector weightings, are substantially similar to those of the Fund's benchmark index, the Fund may magnify the remaining effect of stock selection on the Fund's relative performance.
+Through the integration of fundamental research and quantitative analysis, the Fund expects that stock selection is likely to be a primary driver of the Fund's performance relative to its benchmark index.
 In addition, there is no guarantee that the Fund's use of quantitative analytic tools will be successful.
 Factors that affect a security's value can change over time and these changes may not be reflected in the Fund's quantitative models.
 Investments selected using these models may perform differently than expected as a result of the factors used in the models, the weight placed on each factor, changes from the factors' historical trends, and technical issues in the construction and implementation of the models.
 In addition, the Fund's performance will reflect, in part, the Fund's portfolio management team's ability to make active qualitative decisions and timely adjust the quantitative models, including the models' underlying metrics and data.
 As a result of the risks associated with the Fund's investment strategies, the Fund may underperform its benchmark or other funds with the same investment objective and which invest in large and mid-sized companies, even in a favorable market.
-In addition, the Fund's strategy of focusing on the relatively narrow market segment of dividend-paying companies means the Fund will be more exposed to risks associated with that particular market segment than a fund that invests more widely.
+The Fund's strategy of focusing on dividend-paying companies means the Fund will be more exposed to risks associated with that particular market segment than a fund that invests more widely.